 Psychological-Vocational Evaluation (PVOC)

-When mental health is a primary factor in a disability claim, a Psycho-Vocational Evaluation (PVOC) offers essential clarity for planning next steps.
+When mental health is a primary factor in a disability claim, a Psycho-Vocational Evaluation (PVOC) offers key insights regarding the impact of an individual’s mental health condition on their ability to work.
 Conducted by a registered psychologist, this comprehensive assessment evaluates the individual’s psychological functioning, aptitudes, abilities, and personality traits to determine realistic and sustainable vocational options.

 The PVOC is particularly effective in cases where mental health symptoms may limit work capacity or affect long-term employability.
-It provides an integrated view of psychological and vocational factors, helping claim managers assess readiness for return to work, suitability for retraining, or the need for further intervention.
+It provides an integrated view of psychological and vocational factors, enabling informed decisions regarding readiness for direct-entry work, suitability and potential for success with retraining, or the need for further interventions.

 Employment Exploration for Educators Assessment (3E)